dijam/good-config/README.md

 - Supports for both `yaml` and `json`
 - Possibility to add your own provider
 - Hierarchical support thanks to [merge-config](https://github.com/telefonica/node-merge-config)
+- Envify support: You can overwrite any config key via env variables and envify convert `parent.key` to `PARENT_KEY`

 Currently it has these providers: